hiteshbhagwat007/timezone_api/README.md

 ### include("main.php"); // Do keep the files required by main.php (timezone.php)

-Pass the Time in String format exactly in the form > **HH:MM (24 hour clock : Seconds not included ) !!
-AM/PM will not work !!**
+Pass the Time in String format exactly in the form > **HH:MM (24 hour clock :Seconds not included) !!AM/PM will not work!!**

 NOTE :Timezone sent is accurate to **+-15** Minutes of the current time passed to the function